merlinkv/PlusD_Clone/README.md

 My ZX PlusD Clone can be used on all ZX Spectrum computers just using a little switch (you don't need a "fixer" for +2A, +2B or +3 models).
 Also you can select one of the two ROMs included (GDOS & Uni-Dos -up to four ROMs can be used-) and play almost all games with the integrated Kempston Joystick interface.

+# July 30, 2021

+* Corrected some IC labels on the board.

 # November 25, 2020

 * The solder pad used to select the floppy drive controller IC has been removed.